Managing Concentrated Equity Positions

 5. What is a protective put and when is it an appropriate tool to manage a concentrated equity position?

 A protective put is deemed to be a straddle for income tax purposes.
-This means that dividends paid on the stock will no longer qualify for the 15% maximum federal tax on qualified dividend income.
+This means that dividends paid on the stock will no longer qualify for the 15% maximum federal tax on qualified dividend income for most taxpayers.
 Also, the underlying holding period of the security is suspended and does not re-start until the put is sold or expired.
 The latter should not be an issue where the security had been held for the long-term capital gain holding period prior to the purchase of the protective put.

 6. What is an equity collar and when is it an appropriate tool to manage a concentrated equity position?